insideout10/wordlift-docs/docs/getting-started.rst

 .. note::

-    Please refer to the Redlink_ team if you would like to use WordLift in conjunction to your Redlink account.
+    Please refer to the Redlink_ team if you would like to use WordLift in conjunction with your Redlink account.

 Configure all the settings with the values that the WordLift team will provide to you.
 Don't forget to save the changes by clicking on *Save Changes*.